Skip to content

 The Venture Capital Valuation Method

-The Venture Capital Valuation Method (VCM) is a useful valuation method for establishing the pre money valuation of a pre revenue startup.
+The Venture Capital Valuation Method (VCM) is a useful valuation method for establishing the pre-money valuation of a pre-revenue startup.

 If your startup has not achieved revenues yet, the venture capital method is well suited.
 You use it for calculating a pre-money valuation.
 The venture capital startup valuation reflects the view of an investor.
 He or she is looking for a high exit to reward him or her for the risk taken when investing in the startup.

-Please note: Calculating a valuation with the venture capital method involves many assumptions.
+Please note: Calculating a valuation using the venture capital method involves many assumptions.
 This is the reason why there is not one truth to the valuation.
 There are too many assumptions involved, which opens a space for discussion.
 For you, as a founder, it is important to understand the basic mechanism.
 You can discuss different scenarios and assumptions with your investors.

 Example valuation venture capital method and the investor’s share